 Partnerships & Collaborations

 In 2019, Zenith entered into a licensing agreement with Newsoara to develop ZEN-3694 for the China, Hong Kong, Taiwan and Macau markets.
 Newsoara owns 100% of the development and commercialization rights for ZEN-3694 in these markets and is responsible for all associated costs.
 In exchange for these rights, Zenith received an upfront payment and is eligible for development and commercial milestone payments and royalties.
-Zenith and Newsoara are currently collaborating to develop ZEN-3694 + enzalutamide in combination to treat metastatic castration resistant prostate cancer (mCRPC) in a planned China/USA Phase 2b randomized trial.
+Zenith and Newsoara are currently collaborating to develop ZEN-3694 + enzalutamide in combination to treat metastatic castration resistant prostate cancer (mCRPC) in an ongoing China/USA Phase 2b randomized trial.
 More information can be found HERE.

 National Cancer Institute (NCI) Clinical Research and Development Collaboration